baeolophus/2025_data_viz_research/20181211_datavis_outline.md

 	- ACTIVITY  (5 min) : show examples highlight each plus a combined one so learners can critique each with
 		- What is clear about this visualization choice?
 		- What is misleading about this visualization choice?
-- ACTIVITY (if time): Combining it all for your own data
-	- Use your own data set (knowing data types, groups, and response/predictors) (or one provided)
-	- Choose what type of graph to illustrate your dataset
-	- Use whiteboard or paper and explain your choices
 - Wrap-up / summary
 	- Match your data type and question to the graph type
 	- Use visually effective aesthetics